-Looking back, March was Fraud Prevention Month in Canada.
-As an experienced leader in cybersecurity, Incepta Solutions was pleased to share weekly tips on how to be better informed on preventing cyber fraud all month long.
+March is Fraud Prevention Month in Canada.
+As an experienced leader in cybersecurity, Incepta Solutions is pleased to share weekly tips on how to be better informed on preventing cyber fraud all month long.

 Cybersecurity Best Practices

 Here’s a summary of the weekly tips our team of #InceptaInnovators shared on our social media channels.